vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 How to flash the NAND Flash:

-1. `scp` the new rootfsimage and kernelimage to the `/tmp/` directory of the Cradlepoint device (reminder: everything is in SDRAM with the openWRT image).
+1. `scp` the new rootfsimage and kernelimage to the `/tmp/` directory of the Cradlepoint device (reminder: everything is in SDRAM with the openWRT live image).
 2. Attach the NAND Flash partition containing KERNEL and ROOTFS called `/dev/mtd1`:
 ```
 ubiattach -b 1 -m 1